MillenniumDB/MillenniumDB/doc/quad_model/data_model.md

     2.1. **Named Nodes**: they have a string as identifier when you add them into the database.

     2.2. **Anonymous Nodes**: they don't have a string as identifier when you add them into the database.
-They will have an auto-generated identifier to direcly refeer to them later.
+They will have an auto-generated identifier to directly refer to them later.

 3. **Edges**: an edge is an object that relates other objects, having the following attributes: